openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ## Organization and Governance

-The Open Modeling Foundation is comprised of organizations, individual modeling scientists, and students preparing for careers in modeling science.
+The Open Modeling Foundation is composed of organizations, individual modeling scientists, and students preparing for careers in modeling science.
 The organization and governance of the Open Modeling Foundation is designed to achieve the following goals:

 - It should enable the foundation to carry out its mission and goals, and realize its vision in the most effective way possible and with the least necessary intervention on the part of OMF governance.
 - It should provide an open and equitable voice to all member communities it represents.